-I remember the uncertainty about driving in New Zealand for the first time.
+I remember the uncertainty about driving around New Zealand for the first time.
 There was so much I needed to know, so many concerns I needed to address.

 What’s it like to self drive in New Zealand?
 Is it easy to drive in New Zealand?
 Is it friendly for beginners like me?
 What are the things I had to look out for?
 So many car rental companies in New Zealand – which should I choose?

-Then I had to answer other questions about driving in the South.
+Then I had to answer other questions about driving in the North island and South island.
 How do I navigate?
 Where do I find accommodation along the way?
 Are there toilets readily available on the road?

-I understand the worry you go through planning a road trip to New Zealand.
+I understand the worry you go through planning a New Zealand road trip.
 That’s why I’ve come up with this FAQ for driving in New Zealand to address some of the concerns you might have and share some New Zealand driving tips!

 - FAQ on Driving in NZ